suparna-khamaru/applitools_hackathon_submission/README.md

 Note:
-**This test framework uses `Junit` for running the tests** Did not integrate with maven
+**This test framework uses `Junit` for running the tests**

+- Did not integrate with maven

 ### Steps to run tests in each test class:

 #### Set up in ECLIPSE:

-- Import the test project in Eclipse IDE - Used JRE: Java SE 8 [1.8.0_201] & also works fine with Java SE 14
+- Import the test project in Eclipse IDE
+- Used JRE: Java SE 10 & Java SE 14

 - Add external JAR files such as `Selenium`, `Junit 5`, `Eyes` into your project (Build path -> Configure Build path -> 'Libraries' tab -> "Add External Jars" button -> Add all jars -> Apply & close)

-	Download the selenium & eyes jars from here: https://jar-download.com/artifact-search/eyes-selenium-java3 Download JUnit5 jars from here: https://github.com/junit-team/junit5/releases/tag/r5.6.2
+	Download the selenium & eyes jars from here: https://jar-download.com/artifact-search/eyes-selenium-java3

+	Download `JUnit5 jars`: I have used Junit5 plugin  (If JUnit5 is not detected and project continues to undetect JUnit annotations, then mouse hover over any of the Junit annotations in test classes and select "Fix project setup" and add whatever Junit version is possibly available in local machine)

 First run the v1 test classes using traditional & modern approaches: